-Corticosteroids (steroids in short) such as prednisone for dogs are common dog allergy medication prescribed by veterinarians to relieve the itchiness in the allergic dog.
+Corticosteroids (steroids in short) such as prednisone are common dog allergy medication prescribed by veterinarians to relieve the itchiness in the allergic dog.

 Corticosteroids are anti-inflammatory, pain-relieving, and itch-relieving.
 When used correctly, they are very effective in relieving allergy symptoms in dogs.
 They are fast acting and can relieve itching, decrease inflammation, and reduce redness, swelling and pain caused by inflammation in less than 24 hours.